 Mistakes and expectations

-We learn verbs conjugations by trial and error.
+We learn verb conjugations by trial and error.

 However, many students are afraid of making mistakes.